 Suggested activities include:

-Hike to the top of Cerro San Cristobal, the most magnificent viewpoint in Santiago.
-When visiting any new city it's a good idea to get your bearings by surveying the area from a high vantage point.
-Pathways lead 850 meters (2,788 feet) up this central hill to a series of lookouts that offer wraparound views of Santiago.
-Enjoy the reconnoitering, and if you aren't the hiking type not to worry: you can catch a scenic gondola to the top.
+- Hike to the top of Cerro San Cristobal, the most magnificent viewpoint in Santiago.
+When visiting any new city, it's a good idea to get your bearings by surveying the area from a high vantage point.
+Pathways lead 2,788 feet (850 m) up this central hill to a series of lookouts that offer wraparound views of Santiago.
+Enjoy the reconnoitering, and if you're not the hiking type, don't worry: you can catch a scenic gondola to the top.

-Stroll the cobblestone streets of Barrio Bellavista.
+- Stroll the cobblestone streets of Barrio Bellavista.
 On the north side of Santiago, you'll find this trendy enclave, at once fashionable and bohemian.
 Brightly painted old houses adorned with graffiti art sit alongside modern shopping complexes featuring an eclectic array of eateries and bars.
-It's a great place to come for dinner out, a glass or two of Chilean red, and people watching from a patio table.
+It's a great place to come for dinner, a glass or two of Chilean red, and people-watching from a patio table.

 - Snap pics in front of the Palacio de la Moneda.
-Chile's opulent Presidential Palace (known simply as "La Moneda") is just a short stroll from the Plaza de Armas, and like the plaza, it's filled with history.
-It was here in 1973 that Chile's armed forces, backed by the U.S. government, overthrew President Salvador Allende, kicking off a brutal right-wing military dictatorship that would last for 17 years.
-Today the country is under democratic rule, and visitors are welcome to visit the palace.
+Chile's opulent Presidential Palace (La Moneda) is just a short stroll from the Plaza de Armas, and like the plaza, it's filled with history.
+It was here in 1973 that Chile's armed forces, backed by the US government, overthrew President Salvador Allende, kicking off a brutal right-wing military dictatorship that would last for 17 years.
+Today, the country is under democratic rule, and visitors are welcome to visit the palace.

 Day 2: Valparaiso, Viña del Mar & Casablanca Valley